rickhohler/TagKit/README.md

 - `TagCore`: Defines the fundamental `Tag` types.
 - `TagExtraction`: Logic for parsing and extracting tags.

+## Contributing

+At this time, `TagKit` is closed to external contributions.

+**All issues, bugs, and feature requests are tracked via [GitHub Issues](https://github.com/rickhohler/TagKit/issues).**

+Please check existing issues before filing a new one.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.